amittytler/Task-manager/README.md

+## To run this program
+   npm install
+   npm run dev
 ## Task Requirements:

 - Create a webpage to list all the tasks in their respective columns (TODO | IN PROGRESS | COMPLETED)